Before doing any mass changes to your system, we suggest doing a full contract back-up!

 **Make sure to check the "Include Archived" checkbox!**

-- Export that View out to a CSV file using the "report" button.
+- Save and Run the View, then export that View out to a CSV file using the "report" button.
 Delete the first two rows (These will be a blank row and the top row, that contains the View Name)

 - Make the header match appropriately to add contracts to the right field group.
 It should read FieldGroup::FieldName.
 The Contract ID column should have the header Contract::ID.